Clear-Bible/clear-aligner/README.md

 ...in the project directory during development and the application footprint after installation.

+These files are created automatically when executing:
+- `yarn dev-electron`, but _only_ when they're missing
-These are created automatically when executing `yarn dev-electron` or any of the `yarn build*` commands, including the platform builds.
-These build steps will _only_ create these files when they're missing.
-These may be manually recreated at any time by executing the following shell script:
+- `yarn build*` (the platform builds), every time

+These files may be manually recreated by executing the following shell script:
 ```
 sql/create-db.sh
 ```